img

 image

-Daphne Du Maurier
+Daphne du Maurier

-Daphne du Maurier (1907-89) was born in London, the daughter of the famous actor-manager Sir Gerald du Maurier and granddaughter of George du Maurier, the author and artist.
-In 1931 her first novel, The Loving Spirit, was published.
+Daphne du Maurier (1907-1989) was born in London, England.
+In 1931 her first novel, The Loving Spirit was published.
 A biography of her father and three other novels followed, but it was the novel Rebecca that launched her into the literary stratosphere and made her one of the most popular authors of her day.
-In 1932, du Maurier married Major Frederick Browning, with whom she had three children.
+In 1932, du Maurier married Major Frederick Browning with whom she had three children.

 Many of du Maurier's bestselling novels and short stories were adapted into award-winning films, including Alfred Hitchcock's The Birds and Nicolas Roeg's Don't Look Now.
-In 1969 du Maurier was awarded a DBE.
-She lived most of her life in Cornwall, the setting for many of her books.
+In 1969, du Maurier was awarded the Dame Commander of the Most Excellent Order of the British Empire (DBE).
+She lived most of her life in Cornwall and died there which is the setting for many of her books.

 Discover more books